Loaded Baked Potato Soup with Crispy Dipping Spoons

 Notes

 *If you want to make crispy potato skins, add potatoes to a large baking tray and stab each one a few times with a fork.
 Coat in a drizzle of oil and a good pinch of salt and pepper.
-Bake in the oven at 400F for 1 hour, or until deep golden, crispy and soft right through the center (timings will depend on the size of the potatoes, so just be vigilant).
+Bake in the oven at 400F for 1 hour, or until deep golden, crispy, and soft right through the center (timings will depend on the size of the potatoes, so just be vigilant).
 Once the potatoes are cooked and are cool enough to handle, slice each one into 4 wedges.
 Scoop the potato out of each wedge and place it into a bowl to one side.
-Place the leftover skins back on the baking tray and coat in a drizzle of olive oil and a good pinch of salt & pepper.
-Place back in the oven at the highest temp it goes for around 5mins, or until visibly crispy.
+Place the leftover skins back on the baking tray and coat in olive oil and a good pinch of salt & pepper.
+Place back in the oven at the highest temperature for around 5 minutes or until visibly crispy.

 *If you haven't used ancho chili powder before, I recommend starting with 1/4 teaspoon and then taste-testing before increasing to 1/2 teaspoon if you like the taste.